 Italy’s landscape isn’t just gorgeous vineyards, historic cities, medieval hamlets and coastal villages – it’s also characterised by its pristine lakes, especially in the north of the country.

 If you’re visiting Italy with the family, I’d highly recommend stopping by Lake Garda, where you can explore famous attractions ranging from the Grotte di Catullo archaeological site to the Rocca Scaligera fortress.
 For a slightly more upscale getaway, head to a scenic destination like Lake Maggiore or Lake Como.
+You can check out the best hotels to stay at in Lake Maggiore here.

 Visiting a few of them is a great excuse for an Italy road trip to see more.